systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 * In the top left, we have automatically created and named a Change Set for you using the date and timestamp.
   * **What is a Change Set?**: All of the changes proposed by your Model are made within a Change Set, and when you decide that the Model reflects the reality you want and hit `Apply Changes`, System Initiative will take all the proposed changes in the Change Set and apply them in the correct order - creating, configuring, or destroying Resources to bring them in synch with your Model.
 You can think of a Change Set like a lightweight git branch that auto-rebases on main - where main is the version that you believe best reflects the reality you want.
 We call the 'main' version of your Model the `Head`.
 * There are four panels on the sides of the Workspace.
 These can be resized up and down, left and right, to give you more space when you're working on them.
-  * `Diagram Outline Panel` (top left): lists of all the Components in your Workspace, with a recap of their current status.
+  * `Diagram Outline Panel` (top left): lists of all the Assets in your Workspace, with a recap of their current status.
   * `Asset Panel` (bottom left): a collection of the Assets you can use to build your Model.
   * `Changes Panel` (top right): The Proposed actions in your Change Set, and the changes already Applied.
-  * `Selected Assets Panel` (bottom right): Once you select an Component in the Workspace, you can use this panel to view its attributes, source code, and Resource data, and configure it according to your needs.
+  * `Selected Assets Panel` (bottom right): Once you select an Asset in the Workspace, you can use this panel to view its attributes, source code, and Resource data, and configure it according to your needs.

 ### Modeling infrastructure